 Divorce can be traumatic for children.
-It has a negative impact on children and can subject them to behaviour and mental vulnerabilities.
-This event increases destructive behaviour and anger, compromises children’s emotional and relational stability and adversely affect their academic performances.
+It has a negative impact on children and can subject them to behavioural and mental vulnerabilities.
+It can increase destructive behaviour and anger, compromises children’s emotional and relational stability and adversely affect their academic performances.

-Parents can protect their children from destructive effects of separation or divorce.
-They do this when they stop fighting and work out the issues between them amicably.
-When they avoid hostility and acrimonious relationships and focus on the best interests of their children.
+Parents can protect their children from the destructive effects of separation and divorce.
+They do this when both parents work together to raise their children even though they are divorced or separated putting the well-being of their children before everything.
+They can stop fighting and work out the issues between them in a healthy way.
+When they avoid hostility, acrimony and focus on the needs of their children.

 Managing conflict and effective parenting foster strong parent-child relationship.
-In addition to parents not compromising on effective discipline, creating routines, enforcing the rules, monitoring children’s behaviour and genuine manifestation of parent love.
-All of these will prevent children’s involvement with deviant peers.
+Parents not compromising on effective discipline, enforcing the rules, monitoring children’s behaviour and genuine manifestation of love will help shield children from deviant peers and behaviour.

 Effective co-parenting relationship

-Since children are involved and you will always be parents, you have to learn to communicate with the other parent.
-You can achieve this by maintaining a business like relationship.
-Do not control your children’s allegiances or use them to manipulate your ex-spouse.
+Since children are involved and the parents will always be parents, you have to learn to communicate with the other parent.
+You can achieve this by maintaining a business like relationship and learning not to control your children’s allegiances or use them to manipulate your ex-spouse.